xbach/docs/trezor-user/receivingpayments.rst

 .. image:: images/checkaddress-trezor.jpg
    :width: 50%

 You may also use the "More please +" button to create more receiving addresses.
 Why would you want more addresses?
 Say you use the first address to receive your salary.
-You can tell when your employer has payed you because you receive bitcoins on that address.
+You can tell when your employer has paid you because you receive bitcoins on that address.
 Now, you want to sell your lawnmower to Bob.
-How do you know when Bob has payed you and which payment came from Bob?
+How do you know when Bob has paid you and which payment came from Bob?
 You can create a new bitcoin address specially for Bob.
-When bitcoins come in to that address you know that its Bob paying you and not your employer.
+When bitcoins come into that address you know that its Bob paying you and not your employer.

 .. hint:: Also read about using `multiple accounts <http://doc.satoshilabs.com/trezor-user/advanced_features.html#using-multiple-accounts>`_ for better privacy